-Non-Thesis Master's Option
+Non-Thesis Master's Degree Option

-Ph.D. students can obtain a non-thesis master's if they have completed 30 or more hours of coursework that satisfies the math, seminar, supervised teaching and the 15-hour Major course requirements of their college.
-The non-thesis master's program requires a Supervisory Committee and plan of study.
+Ph.D. students can obtain a non-thesis Masters if they have completed 30 or more hours of coursework that satisfies the math/quantitative, seminar, supervised teaching, and the 15-hour Major course requirements of their college.
+The non-thesis Master's program requires a Supervisory Committee and plan of study.
 The Supervisory Committee and plan of study must be approved by the Graduate Committee no later than the semester prior to the term in which the degree is awarded.
-Students must be registered in at least 3 hours of graduate level coursework related to the M.S. degree during the semester of graduation.
+Students must be registered in 3 hours of graduate level coursework related to the M.S. degree during the semester of graduation (2 hours in summer).
 Students may not be registered only in Ph.D. research.